-This Is Why You Get Dry Skin Around Your NoseOctober 12, 2021
+This Is Why You Get Dry Skin Around Your NoseDecember 22, 2022

 Another big factor?
 Sun exposure.
 If your nose is exposed to harmful UVA and UVB rays, it can cause skin to burn and, consequently, flake and peel.
 A sunburn on your nose may also lead to more concerning factors than just dry skin.
 “Actinic photodamage can cause damage to your skin cells over time, and can present as dry, flaking spots on the nose that won’t go away,” says Dr. Houshmand.
 These spots run the risk of becoming precancerous.
 Should you see any irregular patches on your skin, whether on your nose or on any other part of your body, consult a medical professional.

 Allergies and colds can strike any time of the year, and they often lead to a lot of nose blowing.
 If this happens frequently enough, it could irritate the skin around your nose.
-“Constant tissue use and nose blowing can irritate the skin on the nose and may cause peeling,” Dr. Houshmand says.
+“Constant tissue use and nose blowing can irritate the skin on the nose and may cause peeling,” says Dr. Houshmand.

 The reason the skin around your nose may be drying out can be deeper than just a cold or the weather.
 Rosacea and seborrheic dermatitis — both forms of skin inflammation — are conditions associated with dried-out skin.
 Another potential reason is eczema, a condition that commonly causes patches of dry skin to form in the same area.

-How to Prevent Dry Skin Around the Nose
+How to Prevent Dry Skin on and Around Your Nose

 Wear Protective Clothing

 If you’re in extremely cold temperatures or exposed to the sun, be sure to wear clothing that can protect the skin around your nose.
-Dr. Houshmand suggests a scarf for colder outdoor temperatures, complemented with a humidifier for indoors.
+Dr. Houshmand suggests a scarf for colder outdoor temperatures.
 For warmer climates, treat yourself to a sun hat or visor to make sure your entire face is protected.

 Sunscreen application is required year-round.
 Just because the sun may not be as present in the winter doesn’t mean its harmful rays won’t negatively affect your skin.
 Make sure you’re applying broad-spectrum sunscreen every day — rain or shine, cold or hot.
 The SkinCeuticals Daily Brightening UV Defense Sunscreen SPF 30 protects your skin and contains glycerin to help retain moisture.